Learn more about our membership requirements for physicians, physician assistants, residents, medical students and retired physicians.

 Medical students enrolled in an accredited Washington state medical school can apply for membership free of charge and all of the applicable benefits of WSMA membership are available to you.
 Medical student members are full-time students making satisfactory progress toward the attainment of the degree of Doctor of Medicine or Doctor of Osteopathy.
 Medical student members do not have the right to vote or hold office; however the student trustee and student delegate or alternate to the WSMA House of Delegates may vote while carrying out the function of the position (and as a member, you may strive to attain trustee, delegate or alternate delegate status).

-A WSMA retired member is a physician who has been qualified for physician membership but has retired from active practice.
-A retired member shall have all the rights and privileges of a non-retired physician member.
-A retired member who has been a member in good standing of the WSMA or one or more constituent or component associations of the American Medical Association for 25 years qualifies for emeritus status and is not required to pay dues.
-Retired members who do not qualify for emeritus status are required to pay annual dues.
+A WSMA senior member is a physician who has been qualified for physician membership but has retired from active practice.
+A senior member shall have all the rights and privileges of a non-retired physician member.
+A senior member who has been a member in good standing of the WSMA or one or more constituent or component associations of the American Medical Association for 25 years or more qualifies for emeritus status and is not required to pay dues.
+Senior members who do not qualify for emeritus status are required to pay annual dues.